jackryan135/meadowmonitor/README.md

 # Meadow Monitor

+Meadow Monitor is fully autonomous, one time setup system that allows the user to take care of their plants completely remotely.
+Meadow Monitor provides a web portal as well as a mobile application for the user to input their plant information as well as monitor their plant health.
+Meadow Monitor can detect the light,temperature, and moisture level of the plant it is connected to and can provide adequate heat and water as needed.
+Meadow Monitor takes advantage of the Treflio.io API to make sure that the plant is getting the best care with the most up to date information there is.

 ### To deploy on MAMP -

 To deploy these files to MAMP, copy common.php and config.php from /private_files/ to